National Gas Turbine Establishment

-The newly merged venture was nationalised.
-Pyestock, a former golf course in a secluded wooded spot between Farnborough and Fleet was chosen as the turbine development site, as the activities at the NGTE would be top secret and the surrounding woodland would dampen the noise.
-Construction began in 1949 with small test "cubicles" inside buildings like the Plant House.
-When the possibility of supersonic jets arose, the site was expanded to the north west, with the Air House and several large test cells built circa 1961.
+It was decided to base the turbine development site at Pyestock, a former golf course in a secluded wooded spot between Farnborough and Fleet; the location was selected as the NGTE's activities would be top secret, thus there was a need to be at a distance from the general public, the surrounding woodland would also dampen the noise.
+The first elements of the site began construction began in 1949, initially consisting of small test "cubicles" inside buildings like the Plant House.
+When the possibility of supersonic jets arose, the site was expanded to the north west; the Air House and several large test cells were built circa 1961.
+Pyestock was probably the largest site of its kind in the world.
+Over the next 50 years, the NGTE played a major role in the design and testing of the majority of the British military's jet engines in addition to naval gas turbine engines.

-For over 50 years Pyestock was at the forefront of gas turbine development.
-It was probably the largest site of its kind in the world.
-V bomber, Harrier and Tornado engines were tested on site.
-The power of the air house allowed Concorde's engines to be tested at 2,000 mph.
-Every gas turbine installed in Royal Navy ships was checked here; captured Soviet engines were discreetly examined.